Session MCP Server

 Create a Space

 Section titled “Create a Space”Create a Space in Webfuse Studio .
-See the Quickstart for a step-by-step guide.
+See the Getting Started for a step-by-step guide.

 -

-Section titled “Generate a Space REST API Key”In Webfuse Studio , open the newly created Space, navigate to Settings → API Keys, and generate a new Space REST API key (prefixed
+Section titled “Generate a Space Automation API Key”In Webfuse Studio , open the newly created Space, navigate to Settings → API Keys, and generate a new Space Automation API key (prefixed

 Enable the Automation App